reservoirpy/reservoirpy/docs/source/user_guide/node.rst

 Notice that all nodes require data to be 2-dimensional arrays, with first axis representing time and second axis representing features.
 We can now call the resevoir on some data, to update its internal state as shown below.
-Reservoir state is accessible using its :py:meth:`Reservoir.state` method.
+Reservoir state is accessible using its :py:meth:`~.Reservoir.state` method.

 .. ipython:: python